- About Us

 - The improvement of the Jeep Jones Park in Roxbury

-GBIO’s current agenda (2019-2020) focuses on “Refounding,” an effort to expand its membership to include more faith communities and other organizations representing a broader spectrum of diversity – religious, racial, ethnic, and economic.
-In addition, GBIO’s Health Care Reform campaign prioritizes three issues: reducing the cost of prescription drugs, insuring parity for mental health care and substance abuse treatment, and limiting the cost of out of pocket, surprise billing.
-A meeting on November 4 with Senate leadership drew about 850 participants from GBIO membership congregations.
-Currently GBIO is planning in-district meetings for local communities to affirm with their House representatives their interest in seeing health care reform enacted in the legislature.
+GBIO’s Health Care Reform campaign prioritized three issues: reducing the cost of prescription drugs, insuring parity for mental health care and substance abuse treatment, and limiting the cost of out of pocket, surprise billing.
+A meeting with Senate leadership drew about 850 participants from GBIO membership congregations.

 -